4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 ## Project description
 The game is set in a futuristic post-apocalyptic suburban area, the player gets trapped in a maze to scientifically study their behavior.

+Follow the whirring sound to find the first game, after touching the buttons in the right order you'll be able to find five pickups.
+After collecting all of them the last door opens and you win.

 ## MVP
 GAME ONE: find clues and press the buttons in the right order _clues -> three objects in front of puzzle (blue - green - red)_